 I can see why the media picked up the limited evidence message.
 It’s the first thing noted in the conclusion.
 My question to the University: why did you have to do a study about studies?
 More importantly if you feel more studies need to be done, then why didn’t you complete those studies first instead of releasing information about lack of studies which continues to perpetuate the confusion you note in your conclusion?

-As a caregiver to someone with FASD I live every day with the effects.
-My daughter lives everyday with the effects.
-She hasn’t (nor her birth mother that I know of) been included in any studies, but I can list all the challenges she faces everyday because her mother did consume alcohol.
+As a caregiver to someone with FASD I watch my daughter everyday and see the effects of prenatal alcohol exposure.
+She hasn’t (nor her birth mother that I know of) been included in any studies, but I can list all the challenges she faces everyday because of the effect the alcohol had on her when she was developing.
 I don’t care if it was a little or a lot.
 It was enough.
 And that is NOT to put blame on birth mother – it’s because 70 years on we are still having these arguments that confuse the public and babies are being born with FASD.

 It’s time to stop the debate: What does it matter if it’s light drinking, moderate or heavy.
 It has an effect.
 There are millions of people worldwide living the effects.
 Did the birth mom of every one of the people with FASD alive today drink copious amounts of alcohol?
 I doubt it.
 To the naysayers: Do you believe alcohol causes any harm to any person in any way?